reactjs/react.dev/beta/src/content/learn/synchronizing-with-effects.md

 }, []);
 ```

 In development, opacity will be set to `1`, then to `0`, and then to `1` again.
 This should have the same user-visible behavior as setting it to `1` directly, which is what would happen in production.
-If you use a third-party animation library with support for tweening, your cleanup function should reset the tween's timeline to its initial state.
+If you use a third-party animation library with support for tweening, your cleanup function should reset the timeline to its initial state.

 ### Fetching data {/*fetching-data*/}